streamingfast/firehose-ethereum/README.md

 * Wait around a minute leaving enough time for the `Geth` process to start the syncing process.
 You should then have some merged blocks under `./sf-data/storage/merged-blocks`.
 You should also be able to test that Firehose is able to stream some blocks to you.

-  `grpcurl -insecure -import-path ../proto -import-path ../proto-ethereum -proto dfuse/ethereum/codec/v1/codec.proto -proto dfuse/bstream/v1/bstream.proto -d '{"start_block_num": -1}' 127.0.0.1:13042 dfuse.bstream.v1.BlockStreamV2.Blocks`
+  `grpcurl -plaintext -import-path ../proto -import-path ./proto -proto sf/ethereum/type/v1/type.proto -proto sf/firehose/v1/firehose.proto -d '{"start_block_num": -1}' localhost:13042 sf.firehose.v1.Stream.Blocks"

-  **Note** You will need to have [grpcurl](https://github.com/fullstorydev/grpcurl) and a clone of both https://github.com/streamingfast/proto and https://github.com/streamingfast/proto-ethereum, we assume they are sibling of the folder you are currently in, adjust `-import-path ...` flags in the command above to where the files are located.
+  **Note** You will need to have [grpcurl](https://github.com/fullstorydev/grpcurl) and a clone of https://github.com/streamingfast/proto, we assume they are sibling of the folder you are currently in, adjust `-import-path ...` flags in the command above to where the files are located.

 ## Release